hafyok/hafyok/README.md

 * 🚀  I'm currently working on [Currency](http://github.com/hafyok/Currency)
 * :zap: In my free time, I solve problems on Leetcode and read tech articles.
 * 🧠  I'm learning Dagger, Coroutines

+I have several projects to demonstrate.
+For example, a client-server application for reviewing games - [ServerGames](https://github.com/hafyok/ServerGames).

+There are also weather apps - [WeatherApp](https://github.com/hafyok/WeatherAppComposeY).

+One of the projects is a test task for VK - [VKTest](https://github.com/hafyok/VKtest).

 -----------------
 ### Технологии